History of the Baltimore Orioles: First years in Baltimore (1954–1965)

 After the 1965 season, Hoffberger acquired controlling interest in the Orioles from Iglehart and installed himself as president.
 He had been serving as a silent partner over the past decade despite being the largest shareholder.
 Frank Cashen, advertising chief of Hoffberger's brewery, became executive vice-president.

-On December 9, 1965, not long after Hoffberger took over, he engineered a deal which sent pitcher Milt Pappas (and several others) to the Cincinnati Reds in exchange for slugging outfielder Frank Robinson.
-In 1966, Robinson won the Triple Crown (leading the American League in batting average, home runs, and runs batted in) and received the American League Most Valuable Player Award, becoming the first (and so far only) player to win the MVP Award in each league (he had been named NL MVP in 1961, leading the Reds to the pennant).
-The Orioles would win their first-ever American League championship in 1966 and, in a major upset, swept the World Series by out-dueling the Los Angeles Dodgers aces Sandy Koufax and Don Drysdale.
+On December 9, 1965, not long after Hoffberger took over, he engineered a deal that sent pitcher Milt Pappas and several others to the Cincinnati Reds in exchange for slugging outfielder Frank Robinson.
+In 1966, Robinson won the Triple Crown (leading the American League in batting average, home runs, and runs batted in) and received the American League Most Valuable Player Award, becoming the first player to win the MVP Award in each league (he had been named NL MVP in 1961, leading the Reds to the pennant).
+The Orioles won their first-ever American League championship in 1966 and, in a major upset, swept the World Series by out-dueling the Los Angeles Dodgers aces Sandy Koufax and Don Drysdale.
 The Orioles thus became the last of the eight teams that made up the American League from 1903 to 1960 to win a World Series.
 Pappas, meanwhile, went 30–29 in a little over two years with the Reds before being traded.
-Although he would go on to have back-to-back 17-win seasons for the Chicago Cubs in 1971 and 1972, including a no-hitter in the latter season, this did not help the Reds, who ended up losing the 1970 World Series to Robinson and the Orioles.
+Although he later had back-to-back 17-win seasons for the Chicago Cubs in 1971 and 1972, including a no-hitter in the latter season, this did not help the Reds, who ended up losing the 1970 World Series to Robinson and the Orioles.
 This trade has become renowned as one of the most lopsided in baseball history, including a mention by Susan Sarandon in her opening soliloquy in the 1988 film Bull Durham: "Bad trades are a part of baseball.
 I mean, who can forget Frank Robinson for Milt Pappas?"